jschoeley/tricolore/README.md

 library(tricolore); DemoTricolore()
 ```

-The `Tricolore()` function expects a dataframe of three-part compositions, color-codes the compositions and returns a list with elements `hexsrgb` and `legend`.
+The `Tricolore()` function expects a dataframe of three-part compositions, color-codes the compositions and returns a list with elements `rgb` and `key`.
 The first list element is a vector of rgb codes for the color-coded compositions, the latter element gives a plot of the color key.

 Here's a minimal example using simulated data.